 What I’ve found is that no matter the size of the business there are often simple changes that can be made to help improve the success rate of acquiring new customers.

-Here are 5 Lifecycle considerations for your e-commerce business.
+Here are five lifecycle considerations for your e-commerce business.